sanchayan721/iot-contact-tracing/README.md

 # Contact Tracing System Using Node.js and Beacon Low Power Devices

-Designing a system to trace potential spread of COVID using contact tracing.
-The system includes a dashboard for the administrator to see movement of an user in an estate.

 #### Goals
 <ol>
   <li>To calculate the number of students present in a room in a given time period.</li>